The SMC offers a collection of online resources for busy researchers and communications managers keen to develop their science communication skills.

 Unitec have a useful guide to finding global and New Zealand Creative Commons content.

-Creating your own video
+Creating your own videos

-Being able to provide journalists with audio and video recordings of research in action or premade videos about key concepts involved in your research could be the ticket to give your research the boost it needs.
+Being able to provide journalists with audio and video recordings of research in action or pre-made videos about key concepts involved in your research could be the ticket to give your research the boost it needs.

 Design tips for posters